physici/EvolutionConstructedFeatures/README.md

 from the root directory.

 ## Usage
 To use the algorithm a library of images is required as well as a csv-file containing the labels and paths for each image.
-See the sample folder for more information.
+See `classification.csv` for more information.

 There are two ways of training the classification model.
 - Interactive: Load `main.py` as module and create an instance of the `EvoFeatures`-class.
 Call `load_data` and provide a path to the directory where the csv-file is located.
 Afterwards call `fit` and provide and output-directory.